 Thursday March 27

-- Claire Chenu (INRAE, France) – Title to come
+- Claire Chenu (INRAE, France) – "Plants' contribution to Carbon sequestration in soils and soil health"

-- Philippe Ciais (LSCE, France) – Title to come
+- Philippe Ciais (LSCE, France) – "Impact of climate extremes on cultivated plants"

 - Pamela Ronald (UC Davis, USA) – “Engineering crops for resilience to a changing climate”